JoseMiguelFloresContro/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ###Step 1
 I downloaded the .zip file to my working directory and after that I unzipped it.
 I wrote an IF statement for us to avoid duplicates of this .zip file, i.e., if a file with that name already exists then R will not download it (it will just unzip it).
 ###Step 2
 As a second step, I loaded the "features.txt" and "activity_labels.txt" files into R and do some manipulations.
-First, to be able to load those files I needed to change my working directory to the folder called “UCI HAR Dataset”.
 After this, I used the read.csv function to read the .txt files I was interested on.
 Then, I converted columns V2 to characters for me to be able to subset those related with the mean() and std() functions.
 After this transformation, I was now able to use the grep function to get only those features I was interested on (mean and std).
 After I had the features I wanted, I edited the names of those features (I did the following changes: -mean()Mean, std()Standard Deviation).
 I did these changes by using the gsub function.
 ###Step 3
 In this third step we loaded the following files into R: